madajczyk/madajczyk.com/_posts/2017-06-12-ponzi-schemes-need-docs-too.markdown

 I won't give away many details from the podcast, as it was very well done (and you should go listen to it immediately).
 But, I couldn't help but to reflect on a very important point.
-In the podcast, it was suggested that the code comments from the application(s) used to generate the fraudlent transaction statements and other corroborating documents were used to confirm that the trading programs were specifically constructed to target or avoid ongoing audit activity.
+In the podcast, it was suggested that the code comments from the application(s) used to generate the fraudulent transaction statements and other corroborating documents were used to confirm that the trading programs were specifically constructed to target or avoid ongoing audit activity.